anabi77498/dev-dictionary/design-plan/design-journey.md

 Goal 3: To stay-up-to-date and familiar with latest software development trends

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - To meet this goal, I will simply include a tag that describes a "hot" or "trending" technology.
+  - To meet this goal, I will simply include a marker that describes a "hot" or "trending" technology.
 When clicked into, the user can see a quick definition, quick example, in-depth information, in-depth example, a question-answer and a link to a further resources.
 We would also include a "review" of the technology which will be sourced by industry individuals.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - The "hot" or "trending" technology tag will allow users to see a collection of these trending technologies.
+  - The "hot" or "trending" technology marker will allow users to see a collection of these trending technologies.
 They can then view information on the technology and familiarize themselves with it as much as they desire.
 The review helps them understand members of the industry feel about this technology in terms of it's relevance

 ### _Consumer_ Audience Device (Milestone 1)